cozy1018/3y_project_heart_disease/README.md

 ## Data

-The dataset used for all experiments is:
+The dataset used for all evaluations is:

 ```
 datafile/heart_disease_uci.csv